al03/RepeatButton/README.md

 # RepeatButton
-Hold a button to repeat calling a method
+Hold a button to repeat calling a method.